portsoc/cloud-api-nodejs-datastore/README.md

 Now the server is ready to return a list of files.
 Run the app like above with `node app` and check that the drop-down box of file names gets loaded correctly.

 A hard-coded list of files would not be useful.
-We will start with an in-memory data store for our files.
+We will start with an in-memory database for our files.
 Put the following in the file `api/db-inmemory.js`:

 ```javascript
 const data = {